mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 -  **Samples:** The number of samples (permutations) to perform.
 The larger the number of samples, the more resolution the p-values calculated will have, at the expense of longer computation time.
-The re-sampling method runs on 10,000 samples by default.
+The resampling method runs on 10,000 samples by default.

 -  **Output Histograms:**\ Determines whether to output .png images of the histograms obtained from resampling the difference in